elkinaguas/elkinaguas.github.io/_posts/2018-04-30-Simple-Salt-Master-Minion.markdown

 ```
 And that's all.
 I guess now you can see better what the basic idea is.
 Of course Salt capabilities are not limited to telling the minions to do a ping.
 There are plenty of functions to be executed in minions which, of course, increase the complexity and capabilities of Salt.

 After having this little example up and running I truly recommend you to [Sending the First Commands](https://docs.saltstack.com/en/latest/topics/tutorials/walkthrough.html#sending-the-first-commands) section or even better, move forward to the [Salt States](https://docs.saltstack.com/en/latest/topics/tutorials/walkthrough.html#salt-states) section which I find much more interesting and fun to play with.
-Until next time.

 ## References:
 [1] https://docs.saltstack.com/en/latest/topics/tutorials/walkthrough.html